 Action is the life of all and if thou dost not act, thou dost nothing‘– Gerrard Winstanley

-Dr John Gurney is fast becoming a leading authority on the Diggers and their de facto leader Gerrard Winstanley.
-He is the author of a previous book on the Diggers called Brave Community: the Digger Movement in the English Revolution and also author of a number of papers.
+Dr. John Gurney is fast becoming a leading authority on the Diggers and their de facto leader Gerrard Winstanley.
+He is the author of a previous book on the Diggers called Brave Community: the Digger Movement in the English Revolution and also the author of some papers.
 Gurney’s latest book is a result of a paper published from 1994 (see ref 2).
-He lectures regularly on Winstanley.
+He regularly lectures on Winstanley.

 Gurney’s biography runs to just over 162 pages.
-It would be a mistake however to believe that the book is academically or intellectually ‘light‘.
+It would be a mistake, however, to believe that the book is academically or intellectually ‘light‘.
 It is nothing of the sort.
-Nor should it be treated as an introductory to Winstanley, the reader in order to get the best out of this book should at least have a rudimentary knowledge of the Digger leader and the Diggers struggle.
+Nor should it be treated as an introductory to Winstanley, the reader to get the best out of this book should at least have a rudimentary knowledge of the Digger leader and the Diggers struggle.

 Gurney’s introduction sets the tone for the rest of the book in the respect that it attempts to place his work in the context of previous ‘left wing’ or ‘Marxist’ historiography.

 The sign of a good book is always that (despite an increasingly crowded Winstanley book market) it tells us something new.
 Gurney’s work can be seen as development on from the work of Christopher Hill and others.

 It is well known that previous Marxist’s had written on the English revolution Gurney elaborates that the Russian revolutionaries paid particular attention to the writings of Winstanley so much so that Vladimir Lenin the then leader of the fledgling Soviet state issued a decree that a previous Tsarist monument was to be changed with names of former revolutionaries replacing old figures of earlier Russian history.
 Winstanley’s name appeared eighth on the list.